mui/material-ui/packages/pigment-css-react/HOW_PIGMENT_CSS_WORKS.md

 ## Processor

 Pigment CSS uses the [WyW-in-JS](https://wyw-in-js.dev/) library that also powers [Linaria](https://linaria.dev/).
-It has a concept of `processors` which enables custom logic around what to do when users use an import from the library.
-What a `processor` does is looks through the source code for `styled()` (or other function) calls and extracts the arguments to be evaluatable.
-Then these evaluated values are handed back to Pigmen CSS to add our own customization on top.
+It features a [processor](https://wyw-in-js.dev/how-to/custom-tagged-template#creating-a-processor) which makes it possible to create custom logic that's triggered by the presence of different imports from the library.
+The processor looks through the source code for `styled()`, `css()`, and other function calls and extracts the arguments to be evaluated.
+These values are then handed back to Pigment CSS for additional parsing and evaluation.

-For example, take a look at this usage of the `css` function:
+For example, here's a simple implementation of the `css()` function:

 ```js
 // app.js